 Make digital marketing an asset, not a liability

-The goals needs to be considered with both quantifiable metrics and qualitative metrics.
-For example, “we want to increase revenue by $2m in 12 months for xyz sector of our business with clients that meet xyz criteria”.
-The quantifiable metric the scope that digital marketing activities needs to produce and the qualitative metric helps to focus in on aspects of the strategy that make the company profitable.
+The goals need to be considered with both quantifiable metrics and qualitative metrics.
+For example, “we want to increase revenue by $2m in 12 months for XYZ sector of our business with clients that meet XYZ criteria”.
+The quantifiable metric the scope that digital marketing activities need to produce and the qualitative metric helps to focus on aspects of the strategy that make the company profitable.
 This is the type of information that a digital marketing strategist needs in order to orchestrate the digital marketing activities necessary to deliver on these goals.

 Company goals that are very specific with quantifiable and qualifiable metrics help digital marketing strategist determine: